-There are times when clients are extremely happy with us, but that doesn’t mean there won’t be low points in our relationships with them, especially when we to give them unfavorable news.
+There are times when clients are extremely happy with us, but that doesn’t mean there won’t be low points in our relationships with them, especially when we have to give them unfavorable news.
 When it comes down to it, it is our humanity that helps us through those highs and lows.
 We should know how to balance automated marketing with a little personal touch.

 In essence, you should learn to work smarter, not necessarily harder.

-Here are ten marketing tips for agents.
+Here are 10 marketing tips for agents.

 10 Ways to Modernize Your Real Estate Marketing Without Losing a Personal Touch